 You are not required to register whether you are providing services within the state, another state or even outside India.
 The rule that if sales is made in another state (inter-state) then it is required to register mandatorily is applicable only on sales of goods and NOT on sale of services.
 (Notification no. 10/2017 – IGST)

-Some persons get confused whether the limit gets extended to Rs.
-40 lakhs per year.
-But it is extended only for goods, for services it is still Rs.
+Note – Some persons get confused whether the limit gets extended to Rs.
+40 lakhs per year but it is extended only for goods, for services it is still Rs.
 20 lakhs.

-This limit is Rs.
-10 lakhs (which is generally Rs.
-20 lakh) for persons who are registered in following north-eastern states: –
+The above mentioned limit of Rs.
+20 Lakh is reduced to Rs.
+10 lakhs for persons who are registered in following north-eastern states: –

 - Uttarakhand